YHONG97/Basic-Calculator/README.md

 # Basic-Calculator
-Basic Calculator using with Window Form Application in C#
+Basic Calculator builded using Window Form Application in C#